 - 1 cup ice cubes

-- Mint sprigs and lemon slices to decorate the glasses
+- Mint sprigs and lemon slices to decorate the glasses, optional

-- When it is frothy and smooth, pour it into a pitcher that contains ice.
+- When it becomes frothy and smooth, pour it into a pitcher that contains ice.

 - Add additional water if you find it too concentrated.